dearvn/deploy-wp-2023/README.md

 *Check that your certificates have been mounted to the webserver*

 `docker-compose exec webserver ls -la /etc/letsencrypt/live`

+**if step 1 is ok then move to step 2 https**

+# STEP 2 => deploy on https://

+`vi docker-compose.yml`

+*Find the section of the file with the certbot service definition, and replace the --staging flag in the command option with the --force-renewal flag*

+`docker-compose up --force-recreate --no-deps certbot`

+`docker-compose stop webserver`

+`curl -sSLo nginx-conf/options-ssl-nginx.conf https://raw.githubusercontent.com/certbot/certbot/master/certbot-nginx/certbot_nginx/_internal/tls_configs/options-ssl-nginx.conf`

+`cp ssl-nginx-conf/ssl-nginx.conf nginx-conf/nginx.conf`

+*One time, search and change your_domain to your domain in nginx.conf file*

+`vi docker-compose.yml`

+*In the webserver service definition, add the following port mapping below line: - "80:80"*

+`- "80:80"`
+`- "443:443"`

+*Then, recreate the webserver service*

+`docker-compose up -d --force-recreate --no-deps webserver`

+*Check your services with docker-compose ps*

+`docker-compose ps`

+*You will also include the --no-deps option to tell Compose that it can skip starting the webserver service, since it is already running*

 *Finish the installation through the WordPress web interface*